tombohub/tombohub.github.io/src/content/blog/ive-build-todo-in-10-web-frameworks.md

 It's working now.

 So Asp net static typing gives me error right away while Symfony dynamic PHP gives error when trying to access the non existing property.
+You can pass anonymous object into the Razor view and declare model as `@model dynamic`, but then you guessed it, lose on static typing and intellisense.

 Static typing in templates also means we need to recreate the view model in other controller action if we want to render Index template: